It's a New Day in Public Health.

 Not necessarily.
 The services have to be available and funded.
-In addition, there are program qualifications to participate in the following single service
+In addition, there are program qualifications to participate in these single-service programs:

 What documentation is required?

-Proof of HIV Status - Original or copy of an HIV laboratory test that shows your HIV status.
+- Proof of HIV status - Original or copy of an HIV laboratory test that shows your HIV status.
 A doctor’s statement will not work.

-Proof of living in Florida.
-Bring photo ID, if possible.
+- Proof of living in Florida.
+Provide photo ID, if possible.

 What if I don’t have all the documentation?

 It’s okay.
-Include what you have or call the local office for help.
-Remember, having the correct information at the time of the application will quicken your eligibility determination.
+Include what you have or call your local office for help.
+Having the correct information when you apply will speed up your eligibility determination.

-When your application and the documentation is received, you will have an eligibility interview scheduled with eligibility staff to review the application.
-You may be asked to submit
+Once your application and documentation is received, eligibility staff will schedule an interview to review your application.
+You may be asked to submit more information.

 When will I start receiving services?